2026 FIFA World Cup qualification (inter-confederation play-offs): Draw

 The draw took place on 20 November 2025, 13:00 CET (UTC+1), at the FIFA headquarters in Zurich, Switzerland.
 Teams were seeded based on the FIFA Men's World Ranking of 19 November 2025 (shown in parentheses).
 The teams ranked first and second were automatically allocated to play-off final 1 and 2, respectively.
 The remaining four teams were unseeded and placed into a single pot.
 In the draw, the unseeded teams were allocated to the first available match (match 1, then 2).
-The two CONCACAF teams had to be placed into separate paths as per FIFA's general draw constraint.
+The two CONCACAF teams had to be placed into separate paths per FIFA's general draw constraint.

 The draw was presented by Melanie Winiger and conducted by Manolo Zubiria, the 2026 tournament's U.S. chief officer.
 Former player Christian Karembeu acted as an assistant in the draw.